practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Java/README.md

             }
 ```

-Only then I realized the same pattern matching idea, again after asking some "Big AI" systems for the "best" solution, in the Haxe program:
+Only then I realized the same pattern matching idea, again after asking some "Big AI" systems for the "best" solution, in the Haxe program version:

 ```
             var answer_str = Sys.stdin().readLine();  // answer_str is just the text, no newline (2026-05-18)